Joan Juliet Buck: Asma al-Assad article

 In The Washington Post, Jennifer Rubin also wrote: "It was the Washington liberal foreign policy community that, for years, had fancied Bashar al-Assad as a constructive player in the Middle East."
 Quoting Lee Smith, Rubin pointed out that John Kerry, Teresa Heinz, and James A. Baker, among others, courted Assad in an attempt to sway him from Iran.
 "American liberals and Republican realpolitikers were every bit as sycophantic and deluded as Buck," she wrote.
 Buck's contract with Vogue, however, was not renewed.
-(In May 2022, in a business article for Washington Post about a new Anna Wintour biography, Bloomberg's Adrian Wooldridge wrote that Wintour's decision to commission the piece "went against stiff internal opposition" and that it was Buck, "a Wintour friend," as the author of the piece, "who got the chop.")
+In May 2022, in a business article for Washington Post about a new Anna Wintour biography, Bloomberg's Adrian Wooldridge wrote that Wintour's decision to commission the piece "went against stiff internal opposition" and that it was Buck, "a Wintour friend," as the author of the piece, "who got the chop."

 Buck subsequently wrote in Newsweek that she had not wanted to write the story, and the explanation generated controversy.
 In The Guardian, Homa Khaleeli wrote, "It's hard to tell if Buck asked Asma—or Bashar whom she also met—any real questions at all."
 The Vogue article was satirized in The Philadelphia Inquirer, and it was republished in Gawker in September 2013.

 Six years later, Buck recalled that she was "tainted, like a leper" and that "There was so much opprobrium sticking to me.
 I was so flayed.
 My life as I knew it had vanished."
-Will Pavia of the London Times later wrote that the magazine "left Buck twisting in the wind....
+Will Pavia of The Times later wrote that the magazine "left Buck twisting in the wind....
 It's hard not to think that Wintour contributed to Buck's woes."